rokibhasansagar/BhadooGDIndex/README.md

 ## How to

 * Stable Release `2.1.2`
+* Latest Index is faster than before, but backup before making new, and report if I missed something in issues. :)
 * Beta Version (Latest) - [bdi-generator](https://bdi-generator.hashhackers.com) (For Dark Theme use darkly)
 * If you want to deploy main drive leave the option ROOT as it is.
 * If you want to deploy your Team Drive/Shared Drive/Folder then copy the ID and replace it with ROOT.